JakubBilski/crypto-prediction-by-popularity/README.md

 (educational project, the main purpose was to create a full-fledged data processing pipeline running in the could)

-Sorry, I could not upload code here, but it was not really interesting anyway - reading batch data, reading from Spark streams, learning and using a very simple regression model, and that's it.
+Sorry, I could not upload the code here, but it was not really interesting anyway - reading batch data, reading from Spark streams, learning and using a very simple regression model, and that's it.
 Btw, using ML with Spark Structured Streaming and Python was terrible.

 # Highlights:
 ## Architecture: